Davallia trichomanoides aka Black Rabbitsfoot Fern

 Black Rabbitsfoot Fern, Black Rabbit's Foot Fern

-How to care for Black Rabbitsfoot Fern
+How difficult is it to take care of Black Rabbitsfoot Fern

 Black Rabbitsfoot Fern requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.